4 min read

 Before using the Pulse, how did you expect this tool to help your teaching?

-What I was hoping for is that the Pulse would make it easier for students to follow the beat.
+What I was hoping for is that the Pulse would make it easier for students to follow the beat, using a metronome in lessons.
 Students will use touch via vibrations, thus freeing up their ears to listen to their sound while playing.
 I expect that my students will find it less annoying to use the Pulse versus a standard metronome click.

 How did your students react to the Pulse?